-The Company has transactions with the Ultimate Parent and its affiliates, including the performance of administrative services and the execution of securities transactions, and obtains short-term funding as described in Note 8.
-Subordinated liabilities are transacted with the Ultimate Parent as described in Note 9.
+The Company has transactions with the Ultimate Parent and its consolidated affiliates, including the performance of administrative services and the execution of securities transactions, and obtains short-term funding as described in Note 7.
+Subordinated liabilities are transacted with the Ultimate Parent as described in Note 8.

-Receivables from and payables to affiliates (which are recorded in Short-term borrowings - Affiliates) consist of intercompany transactions that occur in the normal course of business.
+Receivables from and payables to affiliates consist of affiliate transactions that occur in the normal course of business.
 Payables to affiliates are unsecured, bear interest at prevailing market rates and are payable on demand.